puppetlabs-toy-chest/puppet-quest-guide/quests/control_repository.md

 - Use Git to initialize your local control repository and push its contents to an upstream remote.
-- Configure Puppet's Code Manager tool to access and deploy code from your upstream repository to your Puppet master.
+- Configure Puppet's Code Manager tool to access and deploy code from your upstream repository to your Puppet server.
-- Understand and apply the workflow involved in promoting changes from your local development copy of the control repository through to deployment on the Puppet master.
+- Understand and apply the workflow involved in promoting changes from your local development copy of the control repository through to deployment on the Puppet server.

 ## Getting started